Reviewed by Lisa Blohm, PhD, MSN, RN

 - Heat or Cold Sensitivity: If you can’t get enough of that AC breeze, or you’re suddenly feeling extremely hot…or cold…at the drop of a hat, this could be a sign of hormonal fluctuation.

 - Excessive Sweating: Along that same token, hot flashes and heat sensitivity can make you sweaty!
-If you’re sweating more than the norm and you’re not engaging in exercise, it could be thanks to your hormones.
-This is a common result of menopause.
+This is a common side effect or symptom of menopause.
+Vasodilation often accompanies hormonal fluxes which leads to those unpleasant hot flashes/sweats.

 - Changes To Your Heart Rate: A racing heart, or a sloooooow beat can be the result of hormone imbalance.
 So can changes to stamina, like finding yourself out of breath after simple tasks.